Visual Transformation Telling: Introduction

 \section{Introduction}

-What comes to your mind when you are given a series of images, e.g.~\Figref{fig:vtt_illustration}?
-We may first notice the content of each image, then link these images in our mind, and finally conclude a series of events from images, i.e., the entire intermediate process of cooking noodles.
-In fact, this is a typical reasoning process from states (i.e., single images) to transformation (i.e., changes between images), as described in Piaget's theory of cognitive development~\cite{bovetPiagetTheoryCognitive1976,piagetRoleActionDevelopment1977}.
-More specifically, children at the preoperational stage (2-7 years old) usually focus mainly on states and ignore the transformations between states, whereas the reverse is true for children at the concrete operational stage (7-12 years old).
-Interestingly, computer vision has evolved through a similar pattern of development.
-In the last few decades, image understanding, including image classification, detection, captioning, and question answering, mainly focused on visual states, and has been comprehensively studied, achieving satisfying results.
+What comes to your mind when you are given a series of images, e.g. Figure~\ref{fig:vtt_illustration}?
+We may first notice the content of each image, then connect them in our mind, and finally conclude a series of events from images, i.e., the entire intermediate process of cooking noodles.
+In fact, as described in Piaget's theory of cognitive development~\cite{bovetPiagetTheoryCognitive1976,piagetRoleActionDevelopment1977}, this is a typical reasoning process from states (i.e., single images) to transformation (i.e., changes between images).
+This ability, perceiving and analyzing transformations between states, marks a significant advancement in cognitive development.
+In the preoperational stage (2-7 years old), children tend to concentrate on static states and often overlook these dynamic transformations.
+However, as they enter the concrete operational stage (7-12 years old), their cognitive capabilities evolve, enabling them to gradually appreciate and understand the transformations between states.